in-rolls/poll-station-metadata/README.md

 ## MetaData on Polling Stations

+### 🚫 This repository is a public read only archive.
+The code was written to scrape data at a point in time.

 Data on 989,624 polling stations from 32 states or union territories from http://psleci.nic.in/Default.aspx

 ## Data